Oscaryutaka/so-wcml-pagseguro/README.md

 * Transparent: The customer makes the payment directly on your site (using the PagSeguro API), without having to go to PagSeguro site.

 Note: To use the transparent checkout you **must** use the [WooCommerce Extra Checkout Fields for Brazil](http://wordpress.org/plugins/woocommerce-extra-checkout-fields-for-brazil/) plugin.
 With WooCommerce Extra Checkout Fields for Brazil installed and enabled you must go to *WooCommerce > Checkout Fields* and set the *Display Type Person* as an *individual only*.
 This is necessary because it is mandatory to send CPF for PagSeguro, and the PagSeguro accepts only CPF.
-It is necessary to get approval of PagSeguro to use the Transparent Checkout; learn more in [Receiving payments by PagSeguro](https://pagseguro.uol.com.br/receba-pagamentos.jhtml) (Portuguese).
+It is necessary to get approval of PagSeguro to use the Transparent Checkout; learn more in [Receiving payments by PagSeguro](https://pagseguro.uol.com.br/receba-pagamentos.jhtml) (in Portuguese).

 You can also define the behavior of integration using the options: